On the computational hardness needed for quantum cryptography: Introduction

 We instead turn to the works of Ong and Vadhan~\cite{Vadhan06,OngV08}, showing an equivalence between instance-dependent commitments and $\cCZK$, that is a language admits an instance-dependent commitment (a commitment, parameterized by an instance $x$, whose computational hiding and statistical binding properties only hold if $x$ is in or not in the language, respectively) if and only if it admits a $\cCZK$ proof.
 We note that if a hard-on-average language admits an instance-dependent commitment, then this commitment is essentially a full-fledged commitment, thus implying the existence of EFI pairs.
 Therefore, it remains to extend the equivalence to the quantum setting, i.e.\ we wish to establish that any language admits a $\cQCZK$ proof if and only if it admits instance-dependent quantum commitments.

 The bad news is that going from $\cCZK$ to instance-dependent commitments again involve going through instance-dependent one-way (universal hash) functions.
 However, we note that the mixed states considered by Watrous~\cite{Wat02} for handling $\cQSZK$ readily gives an instance-dependent mixed state for $\cQCZK$ protocols: a weak variant of EFI states that is only required to satisfy either statistical farness or computational indistinguishability if $x$ is in or not in the language, respectively.
 It can be seen that the transformations described before also readily extends to the instance-dependent setting, and thus this gives an instance-dependent commitment.
+Indeed, this transformation from $\cQCZK$ to instance-dependent quantum commitments has been observed by the work of Yan et al.~\cite{YWLQ15}.
 We then conclude that if $L$ is hard on average for $\cBQP$, then this instance-dependent mixed state averaged over the hard distribution immediately gives an EFI pair.

 Upon the completion of this work, we discovered a result by Chailloux, Kerenidis, and Rosgen~\cite{ChaillouxKR11} that is similar to this part with very similar proof techniques.
 However, their separation is between $\cQIP = \cPSPACE$ and $\cQMA$, which is technically incomparable with our separation between $\cQCZK$ and $\cBQP$.
 Furthermore, they consider worst case hardness instead of average case hardness here, and thus only getting quantum auxiliary-input EFI.
-In our case, this difference is rather minor and the results can translate back and forth (see \Cref{thm:aiefi}); and in their case, it is not clear how to get standard EFI pairs from any notion of average case hardness of $\cQIP$ against $\cQMA$.\footnote{ For readers that are familiar with \cite{ChaillouxKR11}, even if we assume $\cQIP$ is hard on average against $\cQMA$ for $\cBQP$ samplable distributions, this still does not suffice for getting EFI pairs without quantum auxiliary input.
+In our case, this difference is rather minor and the results can translate back and forth\ifintroonly\else{} (see \Cref{thm:aiefi})\fi; and in their case, it is not clear how to get standard EFI pairs from any notion of average case hardness of $\cQIP$ against $\cQMA$.\footnote{ For readers that are familiar with \cite{ChaillouxKR11}, even if we assume $\cQIP$ is hard on average against $\cQMA$ for $\cBQP$ samplable distributions, this still does not suffice for getting EFI pairs without quantum auxiliary input.
 The reason is that the quantum auxiliary input needs to specify the state that witnesses the diamond norm of the two channels, and it is not clear how this state could be prepared efficiently. }